practicusai/docs/docs/tutorial/model.md

 # Modeling with AutoML

-_This section requires a Practicus AI cloud node.
-Please visit the [introduction to cloud nodes](worker-node-intro.md) section of this tutorial to learn more._
+_This section requires a Practicus AI Cloud Worker.
+Please visit the [introduction to Cloud Workers](worker-node-intro.md) section of this tutorial to learn more._

 ## Loading Insurance dataset

 - Open _Explore_ tab
-- Select a _Cloud Node_ upper right of screen (start new or reuse existing)
+- Select a _Cloud Worker_ upper right of screen (start new or reuse existing)
-- Select _Cloud Node Files_
+- Select _Cloud Worker Files_
 - Navigate to Home > samples > insurance.csv and _Load_
 - Click _Model_ button